This is the multi-page printable view of this section. Click here to print.

 Caution

-• When creating a snapshot in the Volume Group, a snapshot is also created on the connected target volume.
+• When creating a snapshot in a Volume Group, a snapshot is also created on the connected target volume.

-• Volume Group snapshot usage, manage the snapshot capacity and number of the target volume.
+• Manage the snapshot capacity and number of snapshots for the target volume to use Volume Group snapshots.

-• If the maximum number of snapshot creations or the threshold of snapshot space (around 90%) is exceeded, old snapshots will be deleted from oldest.
+• If the maximum number of snapshots or the snapshot space threshold (around 90%) is exceeded, older snapshots are deleted first.

-• If the snapshot capacity usage rate is high (around 90%), replication may be stopped.
+• If the snapshot capacity usage is high (around 90%), replication may be stopped.

-• A snapshot can be created up to 1,023 (the automatic creation number through the schedule is up to 128), and if the maximum creation number is exceeded, no more snapshots can be created.
+• Snapshots can be created up to a maximum of 1,023 (with up to 128 automatically generated via schedule), and if the maximum number is exceeded, no further snapshots can be created.

 Reference

-• If you want to automatically create snapshots through a schedule, set the snapshot schedule on the Volume Group(BM) details page.
+• If you want to automatically create snapshots using a schedule, set the snapshot schedule on the Volume Group(BM) Details page.

-• For more information about the snapshot schedule, please refer to Modifying the Snapshot Schedule.
+• For detailed information about snapshot schedules, see Update Snapshot Schedule.

-2. Service Home page, click the Volume Group(BM) menu.
-It moves to the Volume Group(BM) list page.
+2. On the Service Home page, click the Volume Group(BM) menu.
+Navigate to the Volume Group(BM) List page.

-3. Volume Group(BM) list page, click the resource to be restored with a snapshot.
-It moves to the Volume Group(BM) detail page.
+3. Volume Group(BM) List On the page, click the resource to restore from a snapshot.
+Volume Group(BM) Details You will be taken to the page.

-1. Volume Group(BM) details page, click the snapshot list page.
-It moves to the Volume Group(BM) snapshot list page.
+6. On the Volume Group(BM) Details page, click the Snapshot List page.
+You will be taken to the Volume Group(BM) Snapshot List page.

-2. Snapshot name and Creation time should be confirmed, then click the More button of the snapshot you want to restore.
+7. After checking the Snapshot name and Creation time, click the More button of the snapshot you want to restore.

-4. Snapshot name and Creation time are confirmed after clicking the Confirm button.
-The target volumes are restored as snapshots.
+9. After verifying the Snapshot name and Creation time, click the Confirm button.
+The target volumes will be restored from the snapshot.

-5. Detailed Information button will be clicked.
-It will move to the Volume Group(BM) Detail page.
+10. Click the Detailed Information button.
+It navigates to the Volume Group(BM) Detailed page.

 Caution

-• Snapshot recovery must be performed with all target volumes disconnected (Umount, Disk Offline) from the connected server, and the recovered volume can be used after reconnection (Mount, Disk Online).
+• Snapshot recovery must be performed when all target volumes on the connected server are unmounted (Umount, Disk Offline), and the recovered volume can be used after being remounted (Mount, Disk Online).

-You can create a replica from a snapshot of the target volume.
-To create a snapshot replica, follow these steps.
+You can create a recovery copy from a snapshot of the target volume.
+To create a snapshot recovery copy, follow these steps.

-2. Service Home page, click the Volume Group(BM) menu.
-It moves to the Volume Group(BM) list page.
+2. On the Service Home page, click the Volume Group(BM) menu.
+You will be taken to the Volume Group(BM) List page.

-3. Volume Group(BM) list page, click on the resource to create a backup.
-It moves to the Volume Group(BM) details page.
+3. On the Volume Group(BM) List page, click the resource for which you want to create a recovery copy.
+You will be taken to the Volume Group(BM) Details page.

-4. Volume Group(BM) details page, click the snapshot list page.
-It moves to the Volume Group(BM) snapshot list page.
+4. From the Volume Group(BM) Details page, click the Snapshot List page.
+You will be taken to the Volume Group(BM) Snapshot List page.

-5. Snapshot name and Creation time are confirmed, then click the More button of the snapshot you want to create a restore from.
+5. After checking the snapshot name and creation timestamp, click the More button of the snapshot for which you want to create a recovery copy.

-• The name of the backup is created with the input prefix value + original Block Storage name entered.
+• The recovery copy’s name is created as the entered Prefix value + original Block Storage name.

 Caution

-• A backup copy can be created only one per original.
+• Only one recovery copy can be created per original.

-• The recovery volume is a separate volume created with the same capacity as the original, and additional costs are incurred.
+• A recovery copy is a separate volume created with the same capacity as the original, and it incurs additional costs.

-You can select a snapshot to delete it.
+You can select a snapshot to delete.
 To delete a snapshot, follow these steps.

-2. Service Home page, click the Volume Group(BM) menu.
-It moves to the Volume Group(BM) list page.
+2. On the Service Home page, click the Volume Group(BM) menu.
+You will be taken to the Volume Group(BM) List page.

-3. Volume Group(BM) list page, click the resource to delete the snapshot.
-It moves to the Volume Group(BM) details page.
+3. On the Volume Group(BM) List page, click the resource to delete the snapshot.
+You will be taken to the Volume Group(BM) Details page.

-5. Snapshot name and Creation time should be confirmed, then click the More button of the snapshot you want to delete.
+5. After confirming the Snapshot name and creation time, click the More button of the snapshot you want to delete.

 Reference